Skip Main Navigation

 What is a marriage green card?

-How do I get a marriage green card?
+How to get a marriage green card

 You can also view the types of questions that you’re likely to encounter on a marriage green card application.